awsdocs/amazon-ses-developer-guide/doc-source/send-email-exim.md

       In the preceding code, replace *USERNAME* with your SMTP username, and *PASSWORD* with your SMTP password\.
 **Important**
 Your SMTP credentials are not the same as your AWS Access Key ID and Secret Access Key\.
-For information about obtaining your SMTP credentials, see [Obtaining Your Amazon SES SMTP Credentials](smtp-credentials.md)\.
+For information about obtaining your SMTP credentials, see [Obtaining your Amazon SES SMTP credentials](smtp-credentials.md)\.

 1. Save `/etc/exim.conf.local`\.